VirtualBrainLab/vbl-docs/source/02_traj_planner/05_tp_development.md

 ### Probes

 Probe models are stored as prefabs and instantiated by the tpmanager.
-Each probe is controlled by a [TP_ProbeController](https://github.com/dbirman/NPTrajectoryPlanner/blob/main/Assets/Scripts/TP_ProbeController.cs) component which handles probe movement.
-When a probe is moved it updates its associated probe panel prefabs, which are run by the [TP_ProbePanel](https://github.com/dbirman/NPTrajectoryPlanner/blob/main/Assets/Scripts/TP_ProbePanel.cs) and [TP_ProbeUIManager](https://github.com/dbirman/NPTrajectoryPlanner/blob/main/Assets/Scripts/TP_ProbeUIManager.cs) components.
+Each probe is controlled by a [ProbeManager](https://github.com/dbirman/NPTrajectoryPlanner/blob/main/Assets/Scripts/ProbeManager.cs) component which also handles probe movement.
+When a probe is moved it updates its associated probe panel prefabs, which are run by the [TP_ProbePanel](https://github.com/dbirman/NPTrajectoryPlanner/blob/main/Assets/Scripts/TP_ProbePanel.cs) and [ProbeUIManager](https://github.com/dbirman/NPTrajectoryPlanner/blob/main/Assets/Scripts/ProbeUIManager.cs) components.
 The probe panels are interpolated using a [custom shader](https://github.com/dbirman/vbl-core/blob/main/Shaders/VolumeShaders/ProbePanelSliceShader.shadergraph) which is a variant of the Inplane Slice shader.

 #### Probe Coordinates

 The `TP_ProbeController` component handles movement and positioning of probes.
-At the lowest level a probe is represented by it's AP (anterior-posterior), ML (medial-lateral), and DV (depth) coordinates.
-Probes store these in the variables `apml` and `depth` and they are relative to the (ap=0,ml=0,dv=0) coordinate of the CCF space, which is anterior, lateral (left), and dorsal or in english the front, left, top corner of the CCF space box.
-The CCF space itself is 13.2 mm long on AP, 11.4 mm wide on ML, and 8 mm deep on DV.
+At the lowest level a probe is represented by it's AP (anterior-posterior), ML (medial-lateral), and DV (depth) coordinates and the azimuth (phi), elevation (theta), and spin of the probe.
+This data is stored inside of a [ProbeInsertion](https://github.com/VirtualBrainLab/NPTrajectoryPlanner/blob/main/Assets/Scripts/Insertion/ProbeInsertion.cs) object.

+Internally we represent positions in the CCF space starting from the front/left/top corner of the CCF space box (anterior, left, dorsal).
+The CCF box is 13.2 mm long on AP, 11.4 mm wide, and 8 mm deep.
 Probe coordinates are defined so that +AP goes posterior, +ML goes right, and +DV goes down.

 Probes also have a rotation. `phi` defines the probe's azimuth and we define 0 as forward (AP axis), -90 as facing left, and +90 as facing right. `theta` defines the probe's pitch with 0 being vertical and -90 horizontal, this is the only variable that we restrict to a specific range. `spin` controls the rotation of the probe on its own axis.

 **Dealing with coordinate transforms**